Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``diff_coverage``: The highest coverage and lowest coverage of the library which expresses highest.
 The numbers in parens are highest coverage and lowest coverage.

+``parent_tran``: If you compared transcript with terminator, this tag presents the parent transcript of terminator.

 utr
 -----